mstksg/inCode/copy/entries/dependent-haskell-1.md

 2. Writer a [function that takes two networks of the same dimensions and adds together their weights][addNetWeights].
-Remember that `L m n` has a `Num` instance that adds the matrices together element-by-element!
+Remember that `L m n` has a `Num` instance that adds the matrices together element-by-element.

     Could this function ever be accidentally called on two networks that have different internal structures?